ethereum/eth2.0-onboarding/docs/phase_0.md

 #### `AttesterSlashing`

-An [`AttesterSlashing`](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#attesterslashing) is used to police potentially nefarious validator attestation activity that might lead to finalizing two conflicting chains.
-Validators can be slashed if they sign two conflicting attestations where conflicting is defined by [`is_slashable_attestation_data`](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#is_slashable_attestation_data) which checks for the Casper FFG "double" and "surround" vote conditions.
+An [`AttesterSlashing`](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#attesterslashing) operation is used to police potentially malicious validator attestation activity that might lead to finalizing two conflicting chains.

+Validators can be slashed if they sign two conflicting attestations -- where conflicting is defined by [`is_slashable_attestation_data`](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#is_slashable_attestation_data) which checks if the attestations are slashable according to Casper FFG rules (in particular the "double" and "surround" vote conditions).

-* Fields
+It contains two fields:

-    * `attestation_1` - The first of the two slashable attestations in `IndexedAttestation` form.
+* `attestation_1` - The first of the two slashable attestations (in [`IndexedAttestation`](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#indexedattestation) form).
-    * `attestation_2` - The second of the two slashable attestations in `IndexedAttestation` form.
+* `attestation_2` - The second of the two slashable attestations (in `IndexedAttestation` form).

-Note that an `IndexedAttestation` is included, as opposed to a bitfield based `Attestation`, to verify the slashing without recomputing (historical) committee indices.
+>Note that we use an `IndexedAttestation`, as opposed to a bitfield based `Attestation`.
+This allows us to check if the attestations are slashable without recomputing (historical) committee indices.

 <!insert_class `AttesterSlashing`>